 Telemedicine App from JetBase

 From our own experience, JetBase handled mobile health app development for a similar project.
-Created during the COVID pandemic, this app provided people with medical consultations without booking in-person meetings.
+Created during the COVID pandemic, this healthcare app provided people with medical consultations without booking in-person meetings.
 Our team designed a clean, straightforward UI, ensuring intuitiveness for non-tech-savvy users.

 Next, we created a multi-tenant system.
 With its help, doctors can store and process their patients’ data.
-JetBase emphasized security and scalability, using AWS to guarantee the app wouldn’t experience unscheduled downtime.
+JetBase emphasized security and scalability, using AWS to guarantee the healthcare app wouldn’t experience unscheduled downtime.

 As for the patient side, a user can pick an appropriate time slot and book a consultation.
 Also, it’s possible to message the doctor beforehand.
 We also established communication through an open chat during the meeting and afterward.
 Plus, all records are stored in the app, making it easy for doctors to learn everything about their patients’ medical history.